NavaraCloudServices/github-copilot-groundschool/exercisefiles/java/springboot/README.md

 Follow the instructions below and try to use GitHub Copilot as much as possible.
 Try different things and see what GitHub Copilot can do for you, like generating a Dockerfile or a class, add comments, etc.

-> Make sure GitHub Copilot is configured and enabled for the current language, just check the status bar on the bottom right corner of VS Code.
+> Please note, this is tested on Java OpenJDK 21 (LTS) and Maven 3.9

 ## Exercises